Released in 1986, coinciding with the franchise’s twentieth anniversary, The Voyage Home remains the most successful of the Star Trek feature films.

 Nimoy had fond memories of shooting on location in San Francisco.
 “I loved being there.
 I loved the whole idea of bringing Star Trek home to today.”

-For the half of the film that was set in the future, Bennett and Nimoy wisely retained the winning team that had contributed to the success of the previous two films.
-Once again, Industrial Light and Magic provided spectacular visual effects.
+Bennett and Nimoy wisely retained the winning visual-effects team that had contributed to the success of the previous two movies.
+Industrial Light and Magic was excited about the opportunity.

-Indeed, one of the most convincing effects in the film was so realistic that few people noticed it wasn’t real: the humpback whales were either miniatures shot at ILM or life-sized robotic replicas filmed in the Paramount parking lot.
+Another effect was so realistic that few viewers noticed it wasn’t real: the humpback whales themselves were either miniatures shot at ILM or life-sized robotic replicas filmed in the Paramount parking lot.

-Another first: the critics’ response to the film mirrored its fortunes at the box office.
+For the first time, the critical response to a Star Trek film mirrored its fortunes at the box office.

 Understanding its appeal, USA Today wrote that the film would “delight those who don’t know a tribble from a Romulan” and that the funny script “turns Kirk and his followers into the most uproarious out-of-towners to hit the Bay area since the Democrats in 1984.”
 Referring to the film’s reduced use of visual effects, the review went on to note that without the usual special-effects camouflage, “the performers prove themselves more capable actors than ever before.”